Hussein-miracle/Hussein-miracle/README.md

 ### 😉About Me

 ---
-👨   I'm an Aspiring Software Engineer with High Interest in building Web Applications and also currently learning all i can about Software Development and Engineering.
+👨   I'm an Software Engineer with Interest in building Web Applications and also currently learning more about Software Development and Engineering.

-👨🏻‍💻   Discovering new  technologies,techniques and building up my software developer skills.
+👨🏻‍💻   Discovering new  technologies,best , safe practices and building up my software developer skills.

 🌱   I’m currently learning Data structures and Algorithms,Typescript,NextJs.